pism/pism/doc/sphinx/modeling-dynamics.rst

        Here `b` is the bed elevation and `h` is the surface elevation.
 This transformation sometimes has the benefits that the surface values of the horizontal velocity and vertical velocity, and the driving stress, are better behaved near the margin.
-See [BLKCB]_ for technical explanation of this transformation and compare [SaitoMargin]_.
+See :cite:`BLKCB` for technical explanation of this transformation and compare :cite:`SaitoMargin`.
 The actual finite difference schemes applied to compute the surface slope are similar to option ``mahaffy``.

 .. _sec-energy: